niccokunzmann/niccokunzmann.github.io/_posts/2016-06-10-Documentation-Driven-Development.md

 I am sure

 - not to forget anything or
-- that someone notices that this feature was forgotten but intended
+- that someone notices that a feature was forgotten but intended

+Now, I have a lot of undocumented tests lying around which feels as bad as having untested code.

 Roadmap
 -------